Dr. Daniel Baker

 Director of Engineering

-As the leader of LASP’s engineering division, Tom oversees the institute’s 48 active flight programs and 250 professional and student employees.
+As the leader of LASP’s engineering division, Tom oversees 48 active flight programs and the 250 professional and student engineering employees.
 After beginning his career at LASP as the flight dynamics lead on NASA’s Solar Mesosphere Explorer, he worked as a senior manager at the High Altitude Observatory at the National Center for Atmospheric Research.
 He rejoined LASP in 1997 and has since served as the program manager on numerous NASA projects, including SORCE, TSIS, and CLARREO before assuming his current role.
 Tom has a M.S. in Aerospace Engineering and has received numerous honors, including a NASA Agency Honor Award and the Robert H. Goddard Award for TSIS-1.

-Director of Mission Operations and Data Systems
+Interim Director of Mission Operations and Data Systems